 In accordance with the requirements of the Workers' Compensation Act of Massachusetts, the Institute provides insurance to protect employees against financial loss due to personal injury and some occupational illnesses arising out of and in the course and scope of employment at the Institute.
-For detailed information concerning supervisor responsibilities regarding accident prevention and reporting, please contact the Environmental Health & Safety Program (N52, Room 496) and Workers' Compensation Program located in Human Resources (NE49-5000).
+For detailed information concerning supervisor responsibilities regarding accident prevention and reporting, please contact the Environment, Health & Safety Office (N52, Room 496) and Workers' Compensation program located in Human Resources (NE49-5000).

 4.5.1 Reporting an Industrial Accident

-An employee who has been injured or becomes ill as a result of their employment at the Institute should notify their supervisor at once, and seek immediate medical attention at the MIT Medical Department for the first visit.
-Follow-up visit may be at a clinic, hospital or the employee’s own health care provider.
+An employee who has been injured or becomes ill as a result of their employment at the Institute should seek immediate medical attention and should notify their supervisor as soon as practicable.
+For emergencies, employees should call MIT Police, Lincoln Laboratory Security, or 911.
+For non-emergencies, employees should seek care with an urgent care facility, MIT Medical, or the employee’s primary care provider for their first visit.
+Injured employees are expected to schedule an administrative visit with MIT Medical's Occupational Health Service within seven calendar days of an injury or as soon as practicable.
 Work-related injuries or illnesses should be reported immediately by the supervisor via Atlas Injury Reporting.
-The supervisor must submit an online report (Supervisor's Report of Industrial Accidents) of the illness or injury that occurred.
-The HR Workers' Compensation Administrator submits appropriate reports of the occupational injury or illness to the Massachusetts Department of Industrial Accidents.
-(At Lincoln Laboratory the accident report is prepared by the Lincoln EH&S Office, Building FA-249F.)
+The supervisor must submit an online report of the illness or injury that occurred.
+The HR Workers' Compensation Administrator submits appropriate reports of the occupational injury or illness to the Massachusetts Department of Industrial Accidents; at Lincoln Laboratory the accident report is available from the Lincoln EH&S Office, S1-130.

 4.5.2 Statutory Wage Replacement and Medical Benefits

-The maximum wage replacement benefit for injured employees who lose time for work is 60% of the employee's average weekly wage, not to exceed the average weekly wage in the Commonwealth (established each October 1st).
-In all workers' compensation cases, payment for adequate and reasonable medical and hospital services as mandated by the Workers' Compensation Act of Massachusetts is also provided.
+The maximum wage replacement benefit for injured employees who lose time for work is 60% of the employee's average weekly wage, not to exceed the average weekly wage in the Commonwealth (established each October 1).
+In all workers' compensation cases, payment for adequate and reasonable medical and hospital services is also provided by MIT as mandated by the Workers' Compensation Act of Massachusetts.

 4.5.3 Supplemental Institute Payments